Janky Icon for a Janky Photo Editor The Editor UI

 }

-• Applying the saturation to each pixel.
-The saturation value is multiplied by a saturationFactor to alter it.
-And finally a new array of Color of length the same as the original image is assigned the color with the new saturation value.
+to alter it.
+And finally a new array of Color of length the same as the original image is assigned the color with the newsaturation

 Color[] modifiedPixels = new Color[totalPixels];